CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 In case of problems with IT systems, it is often necessary to reinstall the operating systems and applications used in a timely manner.
 For this, all files required for installation must be available.
 Therefore, it is necessary to make copies and archive them in an appropriate location.

-If the software is delivered on data media (eg DVDs or USB sticks), a backup copy of the original data media or of the original software should be created for self-development, from which the software can be restored.
+If the software is delivered on data carriers (eg DVDs or USB sticks), a backup copy of the original data media or of the original software should be created for self-development, from which the software can be restored.
 The original data media and the backup copies must be kept separate from each other.

 In particular, applications are often not delivered on data carriers, but only as separate installation files, as part of a package or software management or as source code packages.
 These installation sources should also be stored in a suitable location.